Kahn/freetel/mini-asterisk-gui/README.txt

   file format.

 * A small office that already has an old analog phone system.
-You want to keep your current analog lines for incoming calls, but install 8 IP Phones and use VOIP for outgoing calls.
-You know enough to set up a DSL router but don't want to rely on "the Phone Guy" or "The Computer Guy" at $100/hr to maintain your phone system.
+You want to keep your current analog lines for incoming calls, but use IP Phones for handsets and VOIP for outgoing calls.
+You know enough to set up a DSL router and don't want to rely on "the Phone Guy" or "The Computer Guy" at $100/hr to maintain your phone system.

 * You are a "Phone Guy" who doesn't understand Linux and Asterisk but you want to install IP-PBXes.